Can We Replace Intel x86 With an Open Source Chip? - Slashdot

 An open chip likely wouldnâ(TM)t have affected meltdown or spectre.
 This wasnâ(TM)t negligence by Intel (as evidenced that some of the recent vulnerabilities were shared by AMD chips on a completely different architecture.

 The problem isnâ(TM)t that Intel failed to secure something obvious.
-Itâ(TM)s that there was a mechanism that everyone knew about, but which all experts thought couldnâ(TM)t be used to extract dat
+Itâ(TM)s that there was a mechanism that everyone knew about, but which all experts thought couldnâ(TM)t be used to extract data.
+Then someone found a clever technique nobody thought of before that made everyone realize it WAS vulnerable.

+Being open wouldnâ(TM)t have prevented the issue.
+Indeed, the issue was found by third-party researchers who didnâ(TM)t have access to the low level details of the architecture.

 No incremental gain (Score:2)